KerstenDoering/PubMedPortable/documentation/wiki.rst

     - 16th April 2015: 23258 PubMed-IDs

         - Some PubMed-IDs might change over time.
-Even for the given example list of PubMed-IDs for this documentation in "data/pubmed_result.txt" it is possible, that you receive another number of downloaded publications in your XML files as well as different outcomes in the ongoing analyes.
+Even for the given example list of PubMed-IDs for this documentation in "data/pubmed_result.txt" it is possible, that you receive another number of downloaded publications in your XML files as well as different outcomes in the ongoing analyses.

     - The download of around 272 MB can take up to one hour depending on the time of day and internet connection.